 The Globally Accessible Data Environment – a centralized file service known as GLADE – uses high-performance GPFS shared file system technology to give users a common view of their data across the HPC, analysis, and visualization resources that CISL manages.

-File space | Quota | Backup | Purge policy |
+Backup | Purge policy |

-Descriptions/Notices |
+Descriptions/notices |

 Home: /glade/u/home/username |

-50 GB | Yes | Not purged | User home directory Access: POSIX |
+50 GB | N/A | Yes | Not purged | User home directory Access: POSIX |

-Scratch: /glade/scratch/username |
+Scratch: (Cheyenne) |

-10 TB | No | 120 days | Temporary computational space Access: POSIX |
+No | 120 days | Temporary computational space |

 Work: /glade/work/username |

-1 TB | No | Not purged | User work space Access: POSIX |
+1 TB | N/A | No | Not purged | User work space Access: POSIX |

 Project: /glade/p/entity/project_code |